Skip to main content

 Good Governance

-Initially, the governance role will be performed by the Convex Foundation, a non-profit organisation registered in the United Kingdom.
+Initially, governance role will be stewarded via the Convex Foundation, a non-profit organisation registered in the United Kingdom.
+It will have responsibility for protocol-level upgrades to the network and initial issuance oc Convex coins.

 Key governance roles include: